ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 These are not **requirements to make ourselves worthy** — Christ has already consecrated us fully.
 Instead, they are **acts of preparation** that flow out of what Christ has done:

-- **Examine yourselves** → not to see if we can earn our way in, but to remember: *Am I walking in Christ’s cleansing, His Spirit, His righteousness?* (2 Corinthians 13:5).
+- **Examine yourselves** → not to see if we can earn our way in, but to remember: *Test yourselves to see if you are in the faith; examine yourselves!
+Or do you not recognize this about yourselves, that Jesus Christ is in you—unless indeed you fail the test?* **(2 Corinthians 13:5)**.
-- **Confess your sins** → the priest confessed over the bull; we confess ours knowing He is faithful to forgive (1 John 1:9).
+- **Confess your sins** → the priest confessed over the bull; *"If we confess our sins, He is faithful and righteous, so that He will forgive us our sins and cleanse us from all unrighteousness."* **(1 John 1:9)**.
-- **Rid distractions** → set aside weights that entangle so we can focus wholly on Christ (Hebrews 12:1–2).
+- **Rid distractions** → *"Therefore, since we also have such a great cloud of witnesses surrounding us, let’s rid ourselves of every obstacle and the sin which so easily entangles us, and let’s run with endurance the race that is set before us, looking only at Jesus, the originator and perfecter of the faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God."* **(Hebrews 12:1–2)**.
-- **Prayer** → consecrates our minds and hearts as we prepare to enter worship (Philippians 4:6–7).
+- **Prayer** → consecrates our minds and hearts as we prepare to enter worship *"Do not be anxious about anything, but in everything by prayer and pleading with thanksgiving let your requests be made known to God.
+7And the peace of God, which surpasses all comprehension, will guard your hearts and minds in Christ Jesus."* **(Philippians 4:6–7)**.

 📌 These are the practical expressions of a heart that knows it has already been consecrated in Christ.